StevenBlack/hosts/readme_template.md

 **Expectation**: This unified hosts file should serve all devices, regardless of OS.

 * Last updated: **@GEN_DATE@**.
+@EXTENSIONS@
 * Contains: **@NUM_ENTRIES@ unique entries**.

-You can [download the resultant unified hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) or clone this repo and generate your own using the Python script provided.
+You can [download the resultant unified hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) or clone this repo and generate your own using the Python or bash scripts provided.

 ## Sources of host data unified here